 Acceptance into upper division nursing programs is a separate competitive process.
 Qualifications for upper division admission include satisfactory completion of prerequisite courses and all other requirements stated in this catalog.
 The requirements apply equally to full-time, part-time and transfer students.

-Admission to the upper division pre-licensure track is competitive and based on a cumulative GPA.
+Admission to the upper division pre-licensure track is competitive.
 A minimum cumulative GPA of 3.0 on a 4.0 scale is required to apply.
 Satisfactory completion of all prerequisite courses with a grade of “C” or higher must be achieved prior to beginning the upper division.
-Academic progression may be considered in the admission process.
-Because the number of seats available for starting upper division study each semester is limited; students are encouraged to maintain a cumulative GPA above 3.0.

 Nursing advisors will assist students to determine the semester for application to the major.
 Prerequisite courses must be completed prior to beginning nursing major.
 Application deadlines are subject to change: please check with nursing advisors.

-Registered nurses who graduated from an accredited associate or diploma nursing program who have an active, unrestricted, unencumbered professional licensure to practice nursing may enroll in the College of Nursing to earn a baccalaureate degree.
-RN graduates from diploma or non-accredited nursing programs are required to submit a portfolio for application to the nursing major.
-Students complete university core courses and nursing prerequisites, and then apply for admission to the upper division program.
-A minimum cumulative GPA of 2.0 on a 4.0 scale and grades of “C” or higher in all course work is required.
+Registered nurses who graduated from an associate or diploma nursing program who have an active, unrestricted, unencumbered professional licensure to practice nursing may enroll in the College of Nursing to earn a baccalaureate degree.
+A minimum cumulative GPA of 2.0 on a 4.0 scale is required.
 Transfer credit evaluation determines the number of credits needed to meet the graduation requirement.
+Grades of "C" or higher must be achieved in all courses required for the BSN.
 A minimum of 30 hours must be taken in the major.

 Students with transfer credit are expected to fulfill all University and College of Nursing requirements for a degree as specified in the catalog for the year in which they are admitted to the University.
 Not all credit that transfers to The University of Toledo will apply toward a degree in the College of Nursing.